 The second situation when the demand for a country’s currency rises is when foreign countries buy assets or invest in the country.
 In such a case, the buyer will have to buy more of the domestic currency in order to make the payment.
-An increase in investment in the country will be beneficial for the GDP growth of the country.
-But it also means that the ownership rights to more and more domestic assets start transferring in the hands of foreigners.
+An increase in investment in the country will benefit the country’s GDP growth.
+But it also means that the ownership rights to more and more domestic assets start transferring into the hands of foreigners.
 Control of production and allied activities gradually gets transferred from domestic producers to foreigners.

 Supply of a Currency

-The current account deficit will result in the exactly opposite situation.
-And here the currency of the country (exporting) need to be purchased by others (current account deficit / importing countries) to make payments towards purchases or goods and services or towards investments in that country.
+The current account deficit will result in the exact opposite situation.
+And here, the currency of the country (exporting) need to be purchased by others (current account deficit / importing countries) to make payments towards purchases or goods and services or towards investments in that country.
 It is a situation when imports outnumber exports.
-Thus, foreign exchange payments are higher than the foreign exchange receipts.
+Thus, foreign exchange payments are higher than foreign exchange receipts.
 The domestic currency supply goes up to buy foreign exchange.

 Similarly, the supply of domestic currency will go up when residents of a country buy assets or make investments in foreign countries.
 Whenever they purchase an asset, they will have to pay the seller in his currency.
-For this payment they will have to use domestic currency.
+For this payment, they will have to use the domestic currency.